 Decorative Dovetails with the Incra System

-In this article Kevin shows you how to cut such dovetails using the Incra LS Positioning fence system.
 This system creates beautiful dovetails as well as complex and beautiful box joints.
 It can also be used for sliding dovetails, rabbet cuts, or dados.
 It’s use is not limited to your router table but can be moved to the table saw, band saw, or drill press.
 This jig delivers unbelievable accuracy and flawless repetitive cuts.

 The joint featured on the game box is called a Corner Post Double Dovetail.
 It’s one of dozens you can make with the Incra jig using the templates in the accompanying master reference guide.